ShaunaGordon/barefootshoeshowdown/content/pages/xero-shoe-review.md

-title: Xero Shoes
+title: About Xero Shoes
-subtitle: -- A Review
+subtitle: An In-Depth Review